 LED technology works very differently from more traditional lamps, while LED dimmable lamps are available, not all LED lamps are capable of being dimmed and some dimmers are incompatible with LED lamps read our guide on LED dimming here.

-Are “Energy Saver” and “Long Life” bulbs the same thing?
+Are “Energy Saver” and “Long Life” light bulbs the same thing?

-Generally, a normal incandescent bulb will have a rated life of around 1000 hours whereas compact fluorescent energy saving bulbs have a rated life of between 3,000 and 15,000 hours.
-LEDs are more efficient and even longer-lasting than CFLs.
+Generally, a normal incandescent light bulb will have a rated life of around 1000 hours whereas compact fluorescent energy saving light bulbs have a rated life of between 3,000 and 15,000 hours.
+LED light bulbs are more efficient and even longer-lasting than CFL light bulbs.
 With the average rated life varying from 10,000 – 50,000 hours typically, they truly are both long life and energy saving.